KevinAdu/angular-tic-tac-toe/README.md

 tic-tac-toe
 ===========

+## Summary

 A simple Tic Tac Toe game built using HTML, CSS and Javascript.
-It was built with the AngularJS framework and tested using Karma and Jasmine.
+It was built also using the follwing frameworks:
-Also used SASS framework for the CSS styling.
+ * AngularJS
+ * SASS (Syntactically Awesome Stylesheets)

+It works in the following browsers:
+ * Chrome
+ * Firefox
+ * IE9+

 I hope you enjoy!

 ## Installation

  * Just download the zip and place anywhere on your computer.
- * Open the index.html in your browser (Preferably Chrome!) located under tic-tac-toe/src/.
+ * Open the index.html in your browser located under tic-tac-toe/src/.
  * Play away!